-I read an article this morning that one of my friends had shared on Facebook and it really made me stop and think.
+I read an article about time out this morning that one of my friends had shared on Facebook and it really made me stop and think.

 It was about how punishing your child doesn’t teach them to be accountable for their actions.